top of page

 Alliance for New Music-Theatre

-Following the successful presentations in May at Dumbarton UMC and in July at the DC Capital Fringe, Alliance for New Music-Theatre presented two public readings of selected short works by Ukrainian playwrights in September at the Lyceum in Alexandria, Virginia and
+We started the Ukrainian Project in 2022.
+Following the successful presentations in May at Dumbarton UMC and in July at the DC Capital Fringe, Alliance for New Music-Theatre presented two public readings of selected short works by Ukrainian playwrights in September at the Lyceum in Alexandria, Virginia and at the Kay Spiritual Life Center on the campus of American University.

 Jacqueline Schwab.jpg

-In this project, Alliance for New Music-Theatre joins in solidarity with the Center for International Theatre Development (CITD), which commissioned over several dozen plays since Putin’s army invaded Ukraine, calling their endeavor the Ukrainian Hope Initiative, and with John Freedman, translator and friend of so many of the country’s leading theatre artists.
+In this project, Alliance for New Music-Theatre joined in solidarity with the Center for International Theatre Development (CITD), which commissioned over several dozen plays since Putin’s army invaded Ukraine, calling their endeavor the Ukrainian Hope Initiative, and with John Freedman, translator and friend of so many of the country’s leading theatre artists.
 We applaud their efforts to support playwrights in war-torn Ukraine.

 Jacqueline Schwab, best known for her work with Ken Burns and featured in several of his television documentaries, joined the project as Lead Collaborator and Musician.
 She has drawn inspiration for the piano music she has arranged for this presentation from her Ukrainian heritage.